docQodly/docs/docs/language/basics/orda-classes.md

 ```

-this function can then be called:
+This function can then be called:

 ```qs
 desc=ds.getDesc() //"Database exposing..."